-Methane is the third most contributing greenhouse gas in the Earth atmosphere, after water vapour and carbon dioxide (Ciais et al., 2013).
+Methane is the third largest contributing greenhouse gas in the Earth atmosphere, after water vapour and carbon dioxide (Ciais et al., 2013).
 A quantitative understanding of the methane cycle is needed to model present and future climate.
 Accurate measurements are needed to constrain long-term sources and sinks (Ciais et al., 2013).
-Methane has beth petural and opthropoganic sources and has an etmospheric life.

 Methane has both natural and anthropogenic sources, and has an atmospheric lifetime of approximately 9 years (Prather et al., 2012).
-Anthropogenic sources, such as livestock, landfills, and fossil fuels, account for approximately 352±45 Tg yr-1, whereas natural sources total 202±35 Tg yr-1 (Prather et al., 2012).
-Total methane concentrations are estimated to have risen from 700±25 ppbv in pre-industrial times to 1795±18 ppbv in 2010 (Prather et al., 2012).
-The largest natural source of methane concentrated at high northern latitudes (50-75° N) (Melton et al., 2013).
+Anthropogenic sources, such as livestock, landfills, and fossil fuels, account for approximately $352\pm45\,\mathrm{Tg}\,\mathrm{yr}^{-1}$ , whereas natural sources total $202\pm$ 35 Tg yr-1 (Prather et al., 2012).
+Total methane concentrations are estimated to have risen from $700 \pm 25$ ppbv in preindustrial times to $1795 \pm 18 \,\mathrm{ppbv}$ in 2010 (Prather et al., 2012).
+The largest natural source of methane is from wetlands, which are concentrated at high northern latitudes (50- 75° N) (Melton et al., 2013).
 Models disagree about the trend and feedbacks for wetland methane emissions (e.g. Ciais et al., 2013; Melton et al., 2013).
-The northern latitudes where wetlands dominate are poorly sampled by ground-based measurement networks (either in-situ or remote sensing).
+The northern latitudes where wetlands dominate are poorly sampled by groundbased measurement networks (either in situ or remote sensing).
 Therefore, only spaceborne remote sensing can deliver the spatial and temporal coverage needed to constrain models.
-Due to the difficult nature of satellite remote sensing in an area where solar elevation angles are low and 5 surfaces are cold and snow-covered, targeted validation of spaceborne methane measurfaces are cold and snow-covered, targeted validation of spaceborne methane measurements in the Arctic is needed.
+Due to the difficult nature of satellite remote sensing in an area where solar elevation angles are low and surfaces are cold and snow-covered, targeted validation of spaceborne methane measurements in the Arctic is needed.